-Our Phase 3 program for the NanoTab System consists of three Phase 3 trials.
-Two of these Phase 3 studies are ongoing, and are expected to report top-line data in the first quarter of 2013.
-The third Phase 3 trial, open-label active comparator trial designed to compare the efficacy and safety of the Sufentanil NanoTab PCA System to intravenous patient-controlled analgesia, or IV PCA, with morphine for the treatment of post-operative pain was recently completed and we reported that the primary endpoint for the trial was met.
+Our Phase 3 program for the NanoTab System consists of three Phase 3 clinical trials.
+Two of these Phase 3 clinical trials are ongoing, and are expected to report top-line data in the first quarter of 2013.
+The third Phase 3 clinical trial, an open-label active comparator trial designed to compare the efficacy and safety of the NanoTab System to IV PCA with morphine for the treatment of post-operative pain was recently completed and we reported that the primary endpoint for the trial was met.
 Prior to our Phase 3 program, we completed three successful Phase 2 clinical trials of sufentanil NanoTabs in the post-operative setting.
-These studies demonstrated analgesic efficacy, a low adverse event profile and excellent device functionality.
-During our End of Phase 2 meeting with the FDA, the FDA stated that the demonstration of efficacy versus placebo in two Phase 3 studies with a total safety database of at least 600 patients exposed to the active drug should suffice to support a new drug application, or NDA.
-We have designed our Phase 3 trials based on the feedback from the FDA.
+These Phase 2 clinical trials demonstrated analgesic efficacy, a low adverse event profile and excellent device functionality.
+During our End of Phase 2 meeting with the FDA, the FDA stated that the demonstration of efficacy versus placebo in two Phase 3 clinical trials with a total safety database of at least 600 patients exposed to the active drug should suffice to support a new drug application, or NDA.
+We have designed our Phase 3 clinical trials based on the feedback from the FDA.